 It is no mistake that Paul ends his treatise on salvation by faith and not by Law with teaching on works.
 We are saved unto good works.
 What works are emphasised by Paul to this congregation?

 * Dear Lord God, thank You for saving us from the penalty for our sin.
 Please teach us from Your word today.

 “For the one who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life.”

-Here again we see Paul layering the two paths, choices, the two ways to sow grain.
+Here again we see Paul layering the two paths, choices, the two ways to sow.

-This is why we have His Spirit writing God’s word on our hearts as we endeavour to write it on our hearts, to place it on the frontlets of our eyes, for Him to plant it deep down within us that we would bear much fruit.
+This is why we have God the Spirit writing God’s word on our hearts, for Him to plant it deep and grow it, that we might bear much fruit.

 And so we can cry with full assurance: Hallelujah, what a Saviour!

 Please strengthen us in our weakness so that we do not grow weary of doing good.
 Of bearing Your Name well.
 Of walking in humble obedience, and of pointing people to Jesus.

 We would reap eternal life dear Father in Heaven – Please help us to sow in Your Spirit.